-The library is open Monday to Friday (09.00-16.50) during Term and Vacation.
-It is closed on all public holidays, as well as during Easter week, and the week between Christmas and New Year.
+The library is open from 09.00-16.50, Monday to Friday.
+It is closed on public holidays, as well as during Easter week, and the week between Christmas and New Year.

 Borrowing and renewing books

-The library is open to all University members holding a Bodleian card.
-Visitors from outside the University may use the library if the Enquiries Assistant is notified.
+The library is open to all University of Oxford members holding a Bodleian card.
+Visitors from outside the University may use the library, if they contact firstname.lastname@example.org.

 - Postgraduate students and academic staff: 10 books